Areas and suburbs in Vienna

 - Purchase the complete Expat Arrivals Vienna Guide (PDF)

-The areas and suburbs in Vienna are organised into 23 distinct districts, each with their own unique character and assortment of pros and cons.
+The areas and suburbs in Vienna are organised into 23 distinct districts (bezirke), each with their own unique character and assortment of pros and cons.
 Each of the districts has a name but are also universally known by their number.
-The first district is closest to the city centre and the succeeding districts move farther and farther outside the centre as the numbers increase.
+The first district is closest to the city centre with each district moving farther outside the centre as the numbers increase.

 While there are no distinct expat areas of Vienna, generally speaking, young professionals tend to live closer to the city centre, while expats with families tend to live in districts further afield that lie in close proximity to good international schools.